 Pro-inflammatory proteins enter the the cell and start this pathway.
 Once activated, the NF-kB pathway gets into your dog’s DNA and changes how it’s expressed.
 It controls the activation of over 400 different genes … and when the inflammatory genes are activated, inflammatory proteins are produced.

 An activated NF-kB pathway will cause tumor growth and development, metastasis and chronic inflammation.

 This pathway is a major factor in decreasing chronic inflammation (3).
 It regulates over 200 different genes and activates antioxidant genes.
 It also deactivates carcinogens (cancer-promoting substances) and helps exit them from the body.

 These pathways can be switched on or off … and many of the choices you make for your dog will determine which pathway is activated.

 Let’s take a quick look at how the Nf-kB pathway is activated.

-Dogs (and humans) that are overweight carry inflammatory markers in their fat.
+Dogs (and humans) who are overweight carry inflammatory markers in their fat (4).

 An inactive dog is an inflamed dog.
 Regular activity activates the Nrf2 pathway.